-Volunteers should be 16 years or over, speak fluent English and be confident in speaking to people of all ages and backgrounds.
+Volunteers should be 16 years or over and be confident in speaking to people of all ages and backgrounds.
 Knowledge of the local area is a bonus, but not essential.

-Volunteers are expected to connect with the kids, share Jesus with them and have fun.
-You will need a loving attitude, lots of patience and the ability to be calm and firm with children.
+Volunteers are expected to connect with families, share Jesus with them and have fun.
+You will need a loving attitude, lots of patience and the ability to be calm and helpful.
 The ability to work as part of a team and be flexible is a must!
-During the week, many kids respond to Jesus, often for the first time.
-You will need to be confident praying for kids, ministering to them and pointing them to further resources / people they can talk to.
+During the weekend, many families and kids respond to Jesus, often for the first time.
+You will need to be confident praying for families and kids, ministering to them and pointing them to further resources / people they can talk to.

-Volunteers must be 16 years of age or over, speak fluent English, have previous experience of kids ministry and love children!
-All volunteers will be DBS checked before being offered a place on this team and must attend compulsory Safeguarding training at the start of the festival (this is provided on site).
-If you have a transferable DBS, please let us know.
+Volunteers must be 16 years of age or over, have previous experience of kids/family ministry and love families!
+All team leaders will be DBS checked before being offered a place on this team and all team members must attend Safeguarding training at the start of the festival (this is provided on site).

 Volunteers will need to be available for the week prior to the festival, be fit, healthy and prepared to work long hours!
 Prior to the festival, you will be responsible for setting up venues and preparing the site.
 During the festival, the team needs to be available to respond to any maintenance issue at any time.
 The aim of the maintenance team is to prevent the breakdown and failure of vital equipment.

-The media team are responsible for capturing the best of the festival in words and images, curating and sharing these stories in print, on radio and TV, via social media and our website.
-As well as creating our own content, we work in partnership with others to facilitate interviews, live content and press access to artists and speakers.
+The media team are responsible for capturing the best of festival in words and images, curating and sharing these stories in print, on radio, via social media and our website.
+As well as creating our own content, we work in partnership with other media providers to facilitate on-site interviews, live content and press access to artists and speakers.
 Our graphic designers ensure our stage-side slides are updated daily and work with venue managers to create bespoke content and signage as needed.
 If you are an experienced videographer, photographer, editor, writer, graphic designer or social media expert, this could be the team for you!

 A high level of personal responsibility, great people skills and the ability to sensitively capture the festival’s special moments without intruding.
 We love creative, high-energy people!

-Volunteers should be 16 years of age or older, speak fluent English and have their own equipment.
+Volunteers should be 16 years of age or older and have their own equipment.
 Photographers, videographers and graphic designers do require previous experience and may be asked to supply professional work samples.

 There is power in prayer…

-Volunteers must be 18 years or older and speak fluent English.
-As this team requires a high level of spiritual discernment, good scriptural awareness and a mature personal prayer life, we will ask for a good reference from your church leader to join this team.
+Volunteers must be 18 years or older As this team requires a high level of spiritual discernment, good scriptural awareness and a mature personal prayer life, we will ask for a good reference from your church leader to join this team.

 The hours of these teams are long.
-If you are interested, qualified and have the necessary experience for any of these positions, please indicate it on your application form as well as supplying a C.V. listing the bands or organisations you have worked with.
+If you are interested, qualified and have the necessary experience for any of these positions, please indicate it on your application form as well as supplying a CV listing bands/organisations you have worked with.

 Are you friendly, responsible, enjoy interacting with a wide range of people and good at sales?
 If so, this is the team for you!